 The responses that students enter while using practice window are not available to students or teachers for marking or provision of results.
 The practice window e-exam is non-subject specific, therefore is not suitable for use as a trial exam.
 The practice window is primarily designed to be used to test schools’ readiness in undertaking the end of year e-exams.

 Can we access the practice examinations outside of the practice window?

-No, the access window for the practice examinations is fixed, however a range of familiarisation activities, based on past examinations will be available on the SACE website from April.
+No, the access window for the practice window exam is fixed, however a range of familiarisation activities, with questions based on past exams are available on the SACE website.